 Setting up a swag is incredibly quick and easy but, like anything, it's good to have a clear idea of what to do the first time around.
 Here are a few tips to get you started:

-- Make sure the poles are connected to sleeves, sockets or pins as per manufacturer's instructions
+- Make sure the poles are connected to sleeves, sockets or pins as per the manufacturer's instructions.

 - Enjoy your own private space in the great outdoors